andrewferlitsch/Gap/docs/specs/splitter_spec.md

 **Usage**

-When used as a getter the property returns the sorted tuples of a frequency distribution of words (from bag of words), in descending order (i.e., highest first)
+When used as a getter the property returns the sorted tuples of a frequency distribution of words (from `BagOfWords`), in descending order (i.e., highest first)

     [ ( ‘<word’>: <no.  of occurrences> ), …. ]